Complete Protein Foods

 20 Medium Wild Caught Shrimp

-Little less of 1 cup Grass Fed Cottage Cheese
+Slightly Less than 1 Cup Grass Fed Cottage Cheese

 3 oz. of Organic Chicken Breast